 GET /a/resource?_profile=aaa,bbb,ccc HTTP/1.1

-Servers MAY support any combination of profile URIs or tokens for this
+Servers can support any combination of profile URIs or tokens for this

-However, in this situation, profile URIs containing commas must escape them.
+However, in this situation, profile URIs containing commas would need to be escaped.

 This section includes links to software tools to be used for testing the adherence of implementations to the realizations given in this document.